mstyczen/fp-notes/lecture3.md

 ### `let` vs `where` ###
 Two major differences between `let` and `where`.
 * `let` defines variables before they are used, `where` defines variables after they are used
-* `let ... in ...` can appear anywhere in an expression, `where` is always atttached to a clause.
+* `let ... in ...` can appear anywhere in an expression, `where` is always attached to a clause.

 ### Lambda expressions ###
 We can define functions anonymously using **lambda expressions** (syntax: `\x -> ...`):